 Last night, at AEW Revolution, not only did they not stick the landing, they fell off a cliff.
 [Because they were ballsy enough to attempt a 3 million point combo at Downhill Jam.
 That’s a Tony Hawk reference.
 Shut up, Troy.]

 The match had been in the making for eons and I personally was frothing at the mouth just thinking about it.
 Jon Moxley vs Kenny Omega.
 Exploding Barbed Wire Deathmatch.
 No words had ever sounded sweeter to my ears.
 And for the most part, it was a damn good time.
 Not the best match ever, but as good as you can make exploding barbed wire look.
-I especially marked out when Moxley kicked out of the One-Winged Angel not by kicking out, but by kicking the explosive so that it would blow up in Kenny’s face.
-It was such a clever tactic that I believed in a fleeting moment that Moxley stood a chance.
-But of course, it had to end somehow.
+I especially marked out when Moxley kept the match alive after a One-Winged Angel not by kicking out, but by kicking the explosive so that it would blow up in Kenny’s face.
+It was such a clever tactic that I believed for a fleeting moment that Moxley stood a chance.
+But, of course, it had to end somehow.
 The “typical failsafe” was implemented in the form of having “the ring explode” after 30 minutes.
 Once it became apparent that the 30 minutes would be shortly up, everything fell apart.
-The Good Brothers came out to Kenny’s aid and to deliver an exploding baseball bat [which was also admittedly awesome].
+The Good Brothers came out to Kenny’s aid and delivered an exploding baseball bat [which any wrestling fan would be delighted to see, unless your name is Tyler Colvin].
 The match ended in a 3 on 1 onslaught that left a bitter taste in everyone’s mouths.
 You hype a match for months, let the dudes tear each other apart and have it end on some bullshit.
 Not only was it in bad taste, it was also unnecessary.
 Kenny Omega is one of the best wrestlers in the world.
 He could believably beat Moxley and still maintain his top heel status.
 They took a good feud, turned it great and then shat all over it, leaving every viewer to wonder what they just spent 50 bucks on.

 If they would’ve just ended the PPV at that, we would’ve went to bed disappointed.
 Instead, they made it much, much worse.